 Marvel’s villains and superheroes have made us sit on the edges of our seats, so many times in the last couple of decades that it is nearly impossible to count.
 Doctor Strange, the X-men franchise or all the sequels of the Avengers are equally impressive movies, partially because of the jaw-dropping visual effects that look incredibly realistic, especially when viewed in 3D.
 The Avengers: Infinity War that premiered a little over a year ago was no exception, as the movie had the recognizable aesthetic of the Avengers universe, but it also contained a scene in which the supervillain Thanos vanishes into the thin air.
 So, in this article, we are going to show you how you can create this effect in Filmora9.

 Making People in Your Videos Disappear Like Avengers

 There are a couple of things you need to do before you start a new project in Filmora in order to make the effect work.
 The most important thing is to have the footage of the same scene with and without an actor in the shot.
 Moreover, having a complex background can make it somewhat difficult to sell the effect, which is why it is better to shoot a video in front of a monochrome background that contains only a few visual elements.

 You won’t be able to make characters disappear from a shot like Thanos using only the Filmora9’s built-in effects.
 However, you can fix this by installing the Martial Arts pack that is available for free on Filmora’s website.
 The pack contains 46 elements that are inspired by kung fu movies as well as 7 transitions, and you just have to log in to your Filmora9 account and hit the Download button.
 All transitions and elements from the pack are going to be automatically added to the Wondershare’s video editor immediately after the installation process is completed.

-If you've subscribed the Filmstocks. you can also download the elemental packs such as Fire, Air, Earth, Energy, Liquid, Sparks, or Water packs from Filmstocks as well.
+If you've subscribed the Filmstock. you can also download the elemental packs such as Fire, Air, Earth, Energy, Liquid, Sparks, or Water packs from Filmstock as well.
 Learn more about How to add Elemental Visual Effects to Video